 If you do already have diabetes, or you develop diabetes in pregnancy, you will be offered information, treatment and support, including help to eat well and stay active.

 There are 3 screening options, for the commonest genetic disorders, available for women in New Zealand who are less than 20 weeks pregnant.
 You should discuss with your GP or LMC if you want to have a test, which is optional.

 First trimester combined screening

 This is available if you are less than 14 weeks pregnant.
-It combines the results of your blood test and a nuchal translucency ultrasound scan with other information, such as your age and weight, to give a risk result.
+It combines the results of a blood test (MSS1) and a nuchal translucency ultrasound scan with other information, such as your age and weight, to give a risk result.
 The blood test is free, but you may have to pay a part-charge for the ultrasound.